Top 9 Revenue Operations Consultants for B2B in 2026

 6. Lane Four

 Lane Four is a boutique consultancy specializing in Revenue Operations with deep expertise in both Salesforce and HubSpot.
-Their flagship product Highroad provides Lead-to-Account Matching & Routing solutions, and they offer implementations across Salesforce CPQ, billing, Sales Hub, Marketing Hub, and Service Hub.
+Their flagship product Highroad provides Lead-to-Account Matching and Routing solutions, and they offer implementations across Salesforce CPQ, billing, Sales Hub, Marketing Hub, and Service Hub.

 Best for organizations needing expert implementation and optimization across Salesforce or HubSpot ecosystems, particularly for complex lead routing and revenue operations workflows.